 Joel's sleepy-eyed appearance was a holdover from the pilot, which he recorded after not sleeping for four days.

-According to Mike Nelson, many amateur filmmakers who were fans of MST3K offered to make bad movies specifically for the show.
+According to Mike Nelson, many amateur filmmakers who were fans offered to make bad movies specifically for the show.

 Writer/star Kevin Murphy said in an interview that creator Joel Hodgson seemed to have a number of different philosophies behind the show whenever he was questioned about it.
 Murphy said Hodgson often made them up on the spot during interviews.